flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Using custom fonts

-To use a custom font in your **SwiftUI** app, add the font file to your SwiftUI project.
+In **SwiftUI**, you can use a custom font in your app in two steps.
+First, add the font file to your SwiftUI project.
 After adding the file, use the `.font()` modifier to apply it to your UI components.

 {:.include-lang}